 The performance graph below compares the cumulative total stockholder return on our common stock with the cumulative total return on the S&P 500 Index and the S&P 500 Information Technology Index.
-The graph assumes \$100 was invested at the market close on August 1, 2019, which was our initial trading date, in our common stock.
+The graph assumes \$100 was invested at the market close on March 31, 2020 in our common stock.
 Data for the S&P 500 Index and the S&P 500 Information Technology Index assume reinvestment of dividends.